f3rs3n/VREC-dat-filter/README.md

 - Warnings in yellow and Errors in red (printed to stderr).
 - A progress bar (`tqdm`) during the main filtering stage.
 - A final summary report with colored results and aligned numbers, showing counts for total games, web titles, matches found, non-matches, etc., and the matching algorithm used (`token_set_ratio`).

+== 10.
+Origin and Acknowledgements ==

+The initial idea for filtering DAT files based on the V.Rec wiki recommendations was inspired by rishooty's vrec-dat-filter script (https://github.com/rishooty/vrec-dat-filter).

+However, this particular Python script is a complete rewrite from scratch.
+It was developed collaboratively with the assistance of Google Gemini (using an experimental version available around March 2025), as I did not have the necessary programming expertise to implement the desired features and iterative refinements independently.